isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-flea-larvae-live/index.md

 layout: post
 ---

-Flea [larvae](https://pestpolicy.com/what-do-flea-larvae-eat/) are concentrated in places that pets sleep or relax like carpet fibers.
-Also, the carpet fibers may hinder [insecticides like foggers](https://pestpolicy.com/best-fogger-for-[fleas](https://pestpolicy.com/what-do-flea-larvae-look-like/)/) from easily penetrating and killing the larvae. **On where do flea larvae live?
+Flea [larvae](https://pestpolicy.com/what-do-flea-larvae-eat/)are concentrated in places that pets sleep or relax like carpet fibers.
+Also, the carpet fibers may hinder [insecticides like foggers](https://pestpolicy.com/best-fogger-for-[fleas](https://pestpolicy.com/what-do-flea-larvae-look-like/)/)from easily penetrating and killing the larvae. **On where do flea larvae live?

 Fleas larvae will live in those micro-habitats that are dark, with moderate temperature, and high humidity with enough flea food. ** - **So, in your home, you'll find flea larvae (and over**80% of the fleas) growing incarpet fibers. - **You'll also get fleas larvae around the pet's resting areas - including around dog houses, holstered furniture, floorboard cracks, and pet bedding. ** You may try these steam cleaners.